Category: Uncategorized

 Heel Pain in the Morning: What It Means and How to Fix It

+Heel Pain in the Morning?
 Do you wince with every step when you get out of bed?
 You’re not alone.
 Heel pain in the morning is a very common complaint and is often linked to conditions like plantar fasciitis or Achilles tendonitis.
-Plantar fasciitis, one of the most frequent causes, results from inflammation of the thick tissue that supports the…
+Plantar fasciitis, one of the most frequent causes, results from inflammation of the…

 -